rakshasa/bash-completion-template/README.md

 Copy the `template.bash` file and replace `{{bc_namespace}}` and `{{bc_executable}}`.
-Add your changes above the `# completion function` line so as to make importing from and updating the template work.
+Add your changes above the `# completion function` line so that the scripts for importing from and updating the template works.

 ```bash
 /update rtorrent_docker do ~/rtorrent-docker/misc/rtorrent-docker.bash